antononcube/Raku-Jupyter-Chatbook/README-work.md

 ¹ Jupyter clients are user interfaces to interact with an interpreter kernel like "Jupyter::Chatbook".
 Jupyter [Lab | Notebook | Console | QtConsole ] are the jupyter maintained clients.
-More info in the [jupyter documentations site](https://jupyter.org/documentation).
+More info in the [Jupyter documentation site](https://jupyter.org/documentation).